Ear Decomposition and Balanced Neighborly Simplicial Manifolds: Introduction

 \section{Introduction}

 A simplicial complex is called $k$-neighborly if every subset of vertices of size at most $k$ is the set of vertices of one of its faces.
 Neighborly complexes, especially neighborly polytopes and spheres, are interesting objects to study.
 In the seminal work of McMullen \cite{M} and Stanley \cite{St}, it was shown that in the class of polytopes and simplicial spheres of a fixed dimension and with a fixed number of vertices, the cyclic polytope simultaneously maximizes all the face numbers.
 The $d$-dimensional cyclic polytope is $\lfloor \frac{d}{2}\rfloor$-neighborly.
 Since then, many other classes of neighborly polytopes have been discovered.
-We refer to \cite{G}, \cite{Sh} and \cite{P} for examples and constructions of neighborly polytopes.
-Meanwhile, the notion of neighborliness was extended to other classes of objects: for instance, neighborly cubical polytopes were defined and studied in \cite{JZ}, \cite{JR}, and \cite{SZ}, and neighborly centrally symmetric polytopes and spheres were studied in \cite{B}, \cite{J}, \cite{LN}, and \cite{DT}.
+We refer to \cite{G}, \cite{P} and \cite{Sh} for examples and constructions of neighborly polytopes.
+Meanwhile, the notion of neighborliness was extended to other classes of objects: for instance, neighborly cubical polytopes were defined and studied in \cite{JR}, \cite{JZ}, and \cite{SZ}, and neighborly centrally symmetric polytopes and spheres were studied in \cite{B}, \cite{DT}, \cite{J} and \cite{LN}.

 In this paper we discuss a similar notion for balanced simplicial complexes.
 Balanced complexes were defined by Stanley in \cite{St2}, where they were called completely balanced.
 A $(d-1)$-dimensional simplicial complex is called balanced if its graph is $d$-colorable.
 For instance, the barycentric subdivision of regular CW complexes and order complexes are balanced.
 We say that a balanced simplicial complex is \emph{balanced $k$-neighborly} if every set of $k$ or fewer vertices with \textit{distinct} colors forms a face.
-The joins of balanced neighborly spheres give balanced neighborly spheres.
-However, apart from the cross-polytopes, it is not known whether ``join-indecomposable" balanced $k$-neighborly polytopes or spheres exist.
+For example, if $\Delta_1$ and $\Delta_2$ are balanced $k$-neighborly spheres, then the join $\Delta= \Delta_1*\Delta_2$ is also a balanced neighborly $k$-sphere, and we call $\Delta$ \emph{join-decomposable}.
+However, apart from the cross-polytopes, it is not known whether other \emph{join-indecomposable} balanced $k$-neighborly polytopes or spheres exist.
 To the best of our knowledge, no examples of such objects appear in the current literature, even for $k=2$.
-As for balanced 2-neighborly manifolds, one such construction that triangulates the sphere bundle is given in \cite{KN}; it is also a minimal triangulation of the underlying topological space.
+As for balanced 2-neighborly manifolds, one such construction that triangulates the sphere bundle is given in \cite{KN}; it is also a minimal balanced triangulation of the underlying topological space.